 If you have an electric oven or water heater and find that suddenly it is no longer producing heat, there are some really simple tests to check what may be causing it.
 If you are able to determine that it is the heating element, then you can easily replace this yourself without hiring expensive technicians to repair it for you.
 This is all using one of my favorite devices, a multimeter.

 Below I’ll review with you what to check prior to testing the heating element, items you’ll need, safety guidelines, and how to test the heating element.
 Follow all the steps in the below order and if at any time you are in doubt, research additionally or contact a trained electrician for help.

-Water Heater: There are many signs that your water heater heating element may be broken, this could include water not getting hot at all, or it start warm for a few seconds and then it goes cold again.
+Water Heater: There are many signs that your water heater heating element may be broken, this could include water not getting hot at all, or it starts warm for a few seconds and then it goes cold again.
 Both are signs that one or both of your heating elements could be broken (as most water heaters have two heating elements).
 If your water seems to be too hot to the point of boiling, then it means your thermostat is broken instead which you should then turn your water heater off.

 Oven: If your oven does not seem to be heating enough or the broiler function isn’t working, open your oven and turn it on.
 Look to see which heating coil starts to light up (there should be one on the top and the bottom of the oven).
 This will tell you which one to check.

 Before you start to check the heating element of either unit, start with checking the circuit breaker box located either inside or outside your home.
-Hopefully your box has been labeled so you’ll know which one to check.
+Hopefully, your box has been labeled so you’ll know which one to check.
 If the one for your oven is flipped, then it means the breaker just needs to be reset.
 Although if it happens multiple times then it’s a sign that there is something wrong with the equipment plugged into that outlet that is causing it to overload on power which you should consult an electrician for.

 What you’ll need